Cormanz/smartgpt/README.md

 SmartGPT is an **incredibly experimental** application.
 The goal is to unlock maximum potential out of LLMs, and stability is sacrificed for this.
 Backwards compatibility is a fever dream here.
 However, SmartGPT is also housing some of the most innovative ideas and experiments in the AutoGPT space right now, and although most are unsuccessful, a few hit the dart-board and stick.

-## Quickstart
+## Cargo Quickstart

 0. Install [`cargo`](https://doc.rust-lang.org/cargo/getting-started/installation.html), preferably the latest stable version.

-1. Clone the repository wih `git clone https://github.com/Cormanz/smartgpt.git && cd smartgpt`.
+1. Clone the repository with `git clone https://github.com/Cormanz/smartgpt.git && cd smartgpt`.

 2. Run it in release mode with `cargo run --release`.
 This will create a `config.yml` for you.

 3. Adjust the config to your liking, and execute it once again.

+## Docker Quickstart

+0. Install [`docker compose`](https://docs.docker.com/compose/install/linux/), preferably the latest stable version.

+1. Clone the repository with `git clone https://github.com/Cormanz/smartgpt.git && cd smartgpt`.

+2. Build the docker image with: `docker compose build`

+3. Run it in release mode `docker compose run --rm smartgpt`.
+This will create a `config.yml` for you.

+4. Adjust the config to your liking, and execute it once again.

 If you want more information, [read the documentation](https://corman.gitbook.io/smartgpt/installation).